Skip to Content

 TruAccent analyses your accent and compares it to native speakers so you can quickly and properly understand how and where to pronounce Spanish terms and phrases.

-you can compare your accent to those of native speakers for a much more genuine language-learning experience.
-In addition, to helping you with your problematic pronunciation, each course also includes hands-on activities, that will further improve your pronunciation.
+you can compare your accent to native speakers for a more genuine language-learning experience.
+In addition, to helping you with your problematic pronunciation, each course also includes hands-on activities to further improve your pronunciation.

 It is not a difficult task to learn Spanish pronunciation